dlemvigh/calc-microservice/README.md

 There is a cypress integration test, that can be run with `docker-compose run cypress`.

 It is part of the services listed in the docker-compose file, but is ignore by `up`, unless explicitly mentioned by name or profile.

+## Current state of progress

+All services work: web client, api, queue, workers.
+Some even have multiple implementations.

+### Web

+* Create-react-app, static build, served with nginx
+* NextJS

+### Worker

+* Node
+* C#
+* (incomplete rust, on a branch)

+None of the implementations are particularly optimized, and use a simple/naive implementation of looping to calculate factorials.
+There are no attempts at parallel processing, or memory optimizations.

+### Deployment

+There is a docker-compose base setup, that works for local development, and testing in CI.

+There is a few kubernetes yaml files for services/deployments, but not a full setup (there is a branch with an incomplete helm deploy).